Bodo, Alberta

 Bodo is a hamlet in central Alberta, Canada within the Municipal District of Provost No. 52.
 It is located approximately 23 km south of Highway 13 and 25 km southeast of Provost.
-The community was named after Bodø, Norway.
+The community was named after the town of Bodø, Norway.

 Bodo is known for its archaeological site, which is one of the largest and most well-preserved pre-contact archeological areas in Western Canada.
 The area is run by the Bodo Archeological Society, a non-profit organization committed to the protection and preservation of the site.